 Transactions between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either "due to/from other funds."
 While theses balances are reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
-Balances between the funds included in governmental activities are eliminated so that only the net amount is included in the governmental activities column.
-Similarly, balances between the funds included n business-type activities are eliminated so that only the net amount is included as internal balances in the business-type activities column.
+Balances between the funds included in governmental activities are eliminated so that only the net amount is included in the governmental activities are between the funds included in business-type activities are eliminated so that only the net amount is included as internal balances in the business-type activities column.

 Certain activity occurs during the year involving transfers of resources between funds.
 In fund financial statements these amounts are reported as gross amounts as transfers in/out.
 While reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
 Transfers between the funds included in governmental activities are eliminated so that only the net amount is included as transfers in the governmental activities column.
-Similarly, balances between the funds included in business-type activities are eliminated so that only the net amount is included as transfers in the governmental activities column.
-Similarly, balances between the funds included in business-type activities column.
+Similarly, balances between the funds included in business-type activities are eliminated so that only the net amount is included as internal balances in the business-type activities column.
 Exceptions to this general rule are payments in lieu of taxes where the amounts are reasonably equivalent in value to the interfund services provided and other charges between the City's utility fund and various other functions of the City.
 Elimination of these charges would distort the direct costs and program revenues reported for the various functions concerned.